 We propose an automatic rock classification (ARC) framework based on machine learning and physics-based methods to rapidly scale from core measurements to well log scale and detect potential CO2 storage sites in the Gulf of Mexico.
 The ARC framework serves as a quick tool for rock classification and a comparison of different methods with minimal user intervention.
-We validate the framework on a field dataset with approximately 2400 cored wells in the Gulf of Mexico.
+We train and test our proposed method on a field dataset with approximately 2400 cored wells in the Gulf of Mexico.

 Method

 The ARC framework is designed as a tool to aid petrophysicists and reservoir engineers in the characterization and interpretation of well, field, and basin scale modeling.
 Using only core measurements of porosity and absolute permeability, the ARC framework clusters the core measurements into distinct classes based on the properties of the core data and propagates the rock classes along the depth interval of the well.
-This allows for rapid core-to-log scaling and potential multi-well formation evaluation and field or basin-scale modeling by tracing similar zones along multiple wells.
+This allows for rapid core-to-log scaling and potential multiple well formation evaluation and field or basin-scale modeling by tracing similar zones along multiple wells.

 The first step in the ARC framework is to process the core data.
 We have a total of 2442 wells with core measurements, but select the wells with at least 30 core samples, selected arbitrarily to obtain representative rock classes and correlate between wells.
 This results in 1379 wells with at least 30 core samples of porosity and absolute permeability.
 Figure 1 shows the spatial distribution of the preprocessed cored wells.